Security-Onion-Solutions/securityonion-docs/dashboards.rst

   | groupby -sankey destination.ip destination.port

-Starting in Security Onion 2.3.140, the ``-maximize`` option will maximize the table or chart to fill the pane.
+The ``-maximize`` option will maximize the table or chart to fill the pane.
 After viewing the maximized result, you can press the Esc key to return to normal view.

 By default, grouping by a particular field won't show any values if that field is missing.
 If you would like to include missing values, you can add an asterisk after the field name.
 For example, suppose you want to look for non-HTTP traffic on port 80 using a query like ``event.dataset:conn AND destination.port:80 | groupby network.protocol destination.port``.
 If there was non-HTTP traffic on port 80, the ``network.protocol`` field may be null and so this query would only return port 80 traffic identified as HTTP.
 To fix this, add the asterisk after the ``network.protocol``: